 Is there any risk factor too great to manage within the scope of the team?

-If I can’t see a way for collaboration to be successful for your family, I make alternative recommendations for dispute resolution pathways that will be safer and more suitable for you.
+If we can’t see a way for collaboration to be successful for your family, we make alternative recommendations for dispute resolution pathways that will be safer and more suitable for your situation.

-If, after this meeting, we all agree that Collaboration is the right path forward, I will provide a transparent cost estimate and begin to assemble your team.
 If you have already engaged collaborative lawyers, they stay with you.
 For those who are not yet represented, I handpick the best professionals for the unique needs of your family.
-Not just “who is right for you,” but “who is right for the team dynamic to make sure this is a success?”
+Not just “Who is right for you,” but “Who is right for the team dynamic to make sure this is a success?”

 This doesn’t mean there won’t be rough spots and bumps along the road.
-But when those happen, rather than your lawyer reassuring you that you’ll have better luck in the next round or blaming your co-parent or their lawyer for the failure, your entire team gets together.
-We strategically plan how we support you, resource you, and continue to move things through to a solution that works.
+But when those happen, rather than your lawyer reassuring you that you’ll have better luck in the next round, or blaming your co-parent or their lawyer for the failure, your entire team strategically plans how we support you, resource you, and continue to move things through to a solution that works.

-And closer to home, every collaboration I have taken through to the first meeting has ended in a successful, signed agreement.
-I’m not going to lie, there’s a huge amount of satisfaction with that statistic.
+Closer to home, every collaboration I have taken through to the first meeting has ended in a successful, signed agreement.
+I’m not going to lie; there’s a huge amount of satisfaction with that statistic.
 It’s everything I care to be about.

 Being afraid of losing your collaborative lawyer is the wrong reason to avoid collaboration.
 It’s where your lawyer will do their very best work, to achieve the very best outcomes for you and your family.